Poliuti/Euclidean-Sequencer-ACTAM/README.md

 Each Euclidean Line is controlled by:
 * Pattern Controls that determine the binary sequence inside the Euclidean Array
 * Channel Controls that set the channel parameters
-* Tatum Control that modify the interval between steps
+* Pattern Subdivision Control that modifies the interval between subsequent steps
 * a drop down menu that allows the user to choose from some default patterns

 <br>